Skip to main content

 Afterimage Game Cover

-Afterimage is a single player hack and slash game.
+Afterimage is a single player open world hack and slash game with a anime theme.
 It was developed by Aurogon Shanghai and was released on April 24, 2023.
 It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews

-• Beautiful hand-drawn art and vibrant environments that enhance the exploration experience.
+• Beautiful hand-drawn art and vibrant, varied environments that make exploration engaging and rewarding.

 • story